 In the face of fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be vigilant when receiving messages notifying them of suspicious amounts of money.
 Carefully verify the identity and work unit of the sender through the phone number or official information portal.

 Absolutely do not reply to messages or follow the instructions of the subjects without verifying their identity.
-When detecting suspicious messages, people need to quickly report to the competent authorities to promptly investigate the fraud and trace the subject.
+When detecting suspicious messages, people need to quickly report to the competent authorities to promptly investigate the fraud and track down the subject.

-With QR codes becoming more and more popular due to their convenience, this makes it easy for bad guys to commit fraud.
+With QR codes becoming more and more popular due to their convenience, this easily creates conditions for bad guys to commit fraud.
 One of the scams that these guys have been using recently is to impersonate banks or financial companies, send email messages to people asking them to update or confirm personal information to increase account security, then attach a QR code leading to a fake website, created with the purpose of stealing users' information.

 In addition, people can encounter fake QR codes through social networking platforms, appearing with posts advertising products at extremely preferential prices and limited quantities, urging victims to scan the code leading to websites or applications containing malicious code, allowing scammers to take control of the device.

-Faced with the complicated developments of fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be vigilant when encountering messages, emails or posts containing QR codes.
+Faced with the complicated developments of the fraud situation, the Department of Information Security (Ministry of Information and Communications) recommends that people be more vigilant when encountering messages, emails or posts containing QR codes.

 Carefully verify the information of the individual, unit or organization providing the QR code through the phone number or reputable information pages.
 Carefully check the domain name and website address after scanning the code, immediately exit the website if you find strange characters, no network credit certificates or do not match the legitimate domain name.